-ID Description EOSC-hub service Gap JIRA ticket Status RQ1 Automated deployment of the DODAS cluster on top of heterogeneous cloud environments through TOSCA orchestration INDIGO PaaS No EOSCWP10- 37 done RQ2 Monitoring information gathering ARGO Yes EOSCWP10- 3 4 on hold RQ3 User data remote access OneData XRootD No N.A. on hold RQ4 Store temporary data locally OneData XRootD No N.A. on hold RQ5 Usage of specific global file system for software distribution CVMFS No N.A. on hold RQ6 Job input and output sandbox data movement OneData No N.A. on hold
+ID Description EOSC-hub service Gap JIRA ticket Status 13 RQ1 Automated deployment of the DODAS cluster on top of heterogeneous cloud environments through TOSCA orchestration INDIGO PaaS No EOSCWP10- 37 done RQ2 Monitoring information gathering ARGO Yes EOSCWP10- 3 4 on hold RQ3 User data remote access OneData XRootD No N.A.
+14 on hold RQ4 Store temporary data locally OneData XRootD No N.A. on hold RQ5 Usage of specific global file system for software distribution CVMFS No N.A. on hold RQ6 Job input and output sandbox data movement OneData No N.A. on hold

-&lt;sup>13 Requirements can be 'on hold' for different reasons, e.g. the implementation is on-going or the community A JIRA issue will be created when the requirement will be better defined.
+13 Requirements can be 'on hold' for different reasons, e.g. the implementation is on-going or the community is not ready yet to test the new features.

+14 A JIRA issue will be created when the requirement will be better defined.